Keeping Customers and Partners Satisfied with Jira Service Management Salesforce Integration

 1. A defect in the product prevents them from using your services.

-2. An issue they are unable to resolve on their own
+2. A work item that they are unable to resolve on their own

 3. A feature they’d like to add to the product.

-These issues will appear on the Jira Service Management board as a Bug, Service Request, and Change, respectively.
+These work items will appear on the Jira Service Management board as a Bug, Service Request, and Change, respectively.

 Case 4: Map Jira Insights to Create a Salesforce Opportunity